-The mission of the Center for Cell Signaling in Gastroenterology (C-SiG) at Mayo Clinic is to improve understanding of the signaling pathways that control the function of gastrointestinal cells, both in health and disease.
+The mission of the Center for Cell Signaling in Gastroenterology (C-SiG) at Mayo Clinic is to improve the health of people with digestive diseases.
+We do this by supporting research that enhances the understanding of the signaling pathways that control the function of gastrointestinal cells, both in health and disease.

-Our center serves as a hub that provides access to state-of-the-art research resources and expertise to multidisciplinary groups of basic scientists and clinical researchers.
-Although our center's focus is on digestive disease research, our members come from a variety of fields, including biochemistry and molecular biology, endocrinology, physiology, immunology, pathology, and oncology.
+Our center serves as a hub that provides access to state-of-the-art research resources and expertise through three biomedical research cores to multidisciplinary groups of basic scientists and clinical researchers.

-Goals of the Center for Cell Signaling in Gastroenterology are to support and enhance digestive disease research by:
+Goals of the Center for Cell Signaling in Gastroenterology are to support digestive disease research by:

-- Developing and implementing the robust and diverse Scientific Enrichment Program that includes seminars, workshops, symposia and web-based curricula
+- Enhancing the collaborative environment and facilitating technology transfer via our robust and diverse Scientific Enrichment Program.
+This program offers seminars, workshops, symposia and web-based curricula.

-- Identifying and nurturing development of new GI investigators via the rigorously peer-reviewed Pilot and Feasibility Program
+- Identifying and nurturing fellows and junior faculty members engaged in digestive diseases research via the rigorously peer-reviewed Pilot and Feasibility Program.

-Shared resources foster productivity, synergy, and new research ideas and techniques in an efficient, cost-effective manner.
-Our center offers specialized equipment, technologies, reagents, expertise and other services to assist faculty members and their research teams through three cores.
-Administrative software tools are available for use by other Digestive Diseases Research Core Centers, along with a variety of other resources:
+Shared resources foster productivity, synergy, and new research ideas and techniques in an efficient and cost-effective manner.
+Our center offers cutting-edge, specialized equipment, technologies, reagents, expertise and other services to assist faculty members and their research teams through three cores.